Gh0ul5lay3r-91/survey-data-analysis/README.md

 Another credit goes to the love sandwiches app with the data input validation.
 I used a similar method.
 Credit again goes to tutoring for helping me with an issue at the start of the project where i didnt capitalize the name in sheet which caused the program not to be able to find the sheet.

-Over all look and feel came from the love sandwiches walk though, as this was only a data manipulation app i felt I didnt need to break too much from that layout.
+Over all look and feel came from the love sandwiches walk though, as this was only a data manipulation app I felt I didnt need to break too much from that layout.